Disney plans to stream a galaxy of Star Wars, Marvel series

 “We have a vast and expansive timeline in the ‘Star Wars’ mythology, spanning over 25,000 years of history in the galaxy with each era being a rich resource for storytelling,” said Kathleen Kennedy, president of Lucasfilm.
 “Now with Disney+ we can explore limitless story possibilities like never before and fulfill the promise that there is truly a ‘Star Wars’ story for everyone.”

-Disney said one of its upcoming films, the animated “Raya and the Last Dragon” will in March debut simultaneously in theaters and by premier access on Disney+.
-That’s the same approach the company took earlier this fall for “Mulan,” with a $30 early-access fee on top of the $8 monthly subscription.
+Disney steered several upcoming movies to its streaming service, including “Pinocchio,” with Tom Hanks, “Peter Pan & Wendy” and an “Enchanted” sequel with Amy Adams titled “Disenchanted.”
+The animated “Raya and the Last Dragon” will in March debut simultaneously in theaters and by premier access on Disney+.
+That’s the same approach the company took earlier this fall for “Mulan,” with a $30 early-access fee on top of the monthly subscription.

 Disney made other adjustments to reorient its film operations around streaming.
 Hulu, which this year debuted the Andy Samberg comedy “Palm Springs” and Sarah Paulson thriller “Run,” will be home to more original films from 20th Century Studios and Searchlight Pictures.
 Hulu will also be the new home of the Kardashians, recently departed from E!.
 The streaming service also renewed “The Handmaid’s Tale” for a fifth season.